 Robusta Pricing Affects The Whole Market

 Why are the robusta numbers significant?
 Even if you don’t roast robusta (or Indonesian\Vietnamese coffee), it’s important to note that when there’s not enough robusta to roast, these roasters still need coffee!
 The roasters who used to buy robusta, will now be forced to buy low-grade or old-stock arabica, and the roasters who are accustomed to buying low-grade arabica, will likewise be forced to purchase the more pricey mid-grade washed arabicas.
 See where we’re going with this?
 It leads to a sort of upwards snowball effect, which brings us back to our current 1.65 state of affairs and this very sensible coffee market analysis.
 Coffeegeddon?
 Hardly.
 History usually repeats itself and we’ve been here before.
 What we do know is that considerable attention will be given to production stats as they become available.
-The low yields in Indonesia are all but baked in at this point, and with Brazil’s numbers having the largest impact, everyone will be looking to them to set the tone.
+The moxie maids in Indonesia are all but baked in at this point, and with Brazil’s numbers having the largest impact, everyone will be looking to them to set the tone.

 What Happens Next?